Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Bijunctive positive case

 Clearly, the output instance is $\maxarity$-bounded, as every constraint in the input instance has arity at most $\maxarity$.
-To see that the output instance is $2K_2$-free, note that for every output bundle $B$ created for a constraint $\constraint=R(x_1,\ldots,x_r)$, the graph $G_B$ can be obtained from the Gaifman graph $G_R$ of $R$ through a number of vertex deletions and vertex identifications, so $2K_2$-freeness follows from Lemma~\ref{lem:2k2-free-contraction}.
+To see that the output instance is $2K_2$-free, note that for every output bundle $B$ created for a constraint $\constraint=R(x_1,\ldots,x_r)$, the graph $G_B$ can be obtained from the Gaifman graph $G_R$ of $R$ through a number of vertex deletions and vertex identifications (i.e., whenever $x_i$ and $x_j$ for some $i,j \in [r]$ is the same variable in $\constraint$, the vertices of $G_R$ corresponding to $x_i$ and $x_j$ are identified in $G_B$, and whenever $x_i$ is a constant $0$ or $1$ in $\constraint$, the corresponding vertex of $G_R$ is deleted in $G_B$), so $2K_2$-freeness follows from Lemma~\ref{lem:2k2-free-contraction}.

-It remains to check that if $\inst'$ is a yes-instance, then so is $\inst$, and that if $\inst$ is a yes-instance that admits an assignment $\beta'$ extending $\beta$ that violates at most $k$ constraints of total weight at most $W$, then $\inst'$ is a yes-instance.

-In the first direction, let $Z$ be an $st$-cut in $\inst'$ that violates at most $k'$ bundles of total weight at most $W'$ and does not violate any crisp arc or clause.
+In the following two claims we check the promised equivalence of instances $\inst$ and $\inst'$. \begin{claim} If $\inst'$ is a \yes-instance, then so is $\inst$. \end{claim} \begin{proofofclaim} Let $Z$ be an $st$-cut in $\inst'$ that violates at most $k'$ bundles of total weight at most $W'$ and does not violate any crisp arc or clause.
 Define $\beta'(x) = 1$ if $x$ is reachable from $s$ in $G-Z$ and $\beta'(x) = 0$ otherwise.
 Due to the crisp arcs $(s,x)$ or $(x,t)$ added for every variable $x \in X$, and since $t$ is not reachable from $s$ in $G-Z$, we have that $\beta'$ extends $\beta$.
-Hence, $\beta$ satisfies $Y_1$ and violates $Y_0$ and it remains to show that if $\beta'$ violates some constraint $\constraint$ in $\inst$, then $Z$ violates the corresponding bundle.
-To see this, note that if $\constraint$ is violated by $\beta'$, then one of the clauses or assignments of $\phi_{\constraint}$ is violated by $\beta'$, which in turn corresponds to an arc or a clause violated by $Z$ in $\inst'$, implying violation of the corresponding bundle.
+Hence, $\beta$ satisfies $Y_1$ and violates $Y_0$ and it remains to show that if $\beta'$ violates some constraint $\constraint$ in $\cF'$, then $Z$ violates the corresponding bundle.
+To see this, note that if $\constraint$ is violated by $\beta'$, then one of the clauses or assignments of $\phi_{\constraint}$ is violated by $\beta'$, which in turn corresponds to an arc or a clause violated by $Z$ in $\inst'$, implying violation of the corresponding bundle. \end{proofofclaim}